DataIntellectTech/TorQ/docs/dataaccess.md

 }
 ```

-q-REST doesn't present all the freedom of the API, in particular:
+q-REST requires some modifications to the input dictionary:

 1. All dictionary values must be in string format
 2. Nested quotion marks are not permitted (Even when escaped out using `\"`)